Interdisciplinary Studies

 2No more than one course from each group (e.g. no more than one History course).

-The Interdisciplinary Studies, Ethnic Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Interdisciplinary Studies, Ethnic Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Career Information